Linux Users and Groups

 apt commands with sudo permissions.
-If you wanted to give the user username sudo access to the additional 3 commands whitelisted for the sudo group, you would just need to add them to the sudo group and they would still retain their own unique permissions, giving them sudo access to a total of 5 commands.
+If you wanted to give the user username sudo access to the additional 3 commands allowed for the sudo group, you would just need to add them to the sudo group and they would still retain their own unique permissions, giving them sudo access to a total of 5 commands.
 This process can be repeated for as many users and groups as needed.

-When whitelisting individual commands using the above syntax, it is important to use the absolute path to the command.
+When allowing individual commands using the above syntax, it is important to use the absolute path to the command.
 The which command can be used to find this absolute path:

 Linux uses groups as a way to organize users.
 Groups organize collections of accounts, primarily as a security measure.
 Control of group membership is administered through the

 /etc/group file, which shows a list of groups and its members.
 Every user has a default or primary group.
 When a user logs in, the group membership is set for their primary group.
 This means that when a user launches a program or creates a file, both the file and the running program is associated with the user’s current group membership.
 A user may access other files in other groups, as long as they are also a member of that group and the access permissions are set.
 To run programs or create a file in a different group, the user must run the newgrp command to switch their current group.
 A sample of the newgrp command is as follows: